Donald Trump Has Retweeted Several White Nationalist Accounts And Spread Neo-Nazi Propaganda, Report Finds

 — The New York Times (@nytimes) March 18, 2019

-Early in his presidential campaign, Donald Trump also retweeted a graphic claiming to show “black crime states” but used fabricated numbers that made it look as if black people were violent and targeting white people.
-The political blog Little Green Footballs traced the graphic back to its source, an avowed Ne0-Nazi who posted it to Twitter and later deleted it.
+Early in his presidential campaign, Donald Trump also retweeted a graphic claiming to show “black crime states,” but used fabricated numbers that made it look as if black people were violent and targeting white people.
+The political blog Little Green Footballs traced the graphic back to its source, an avowed Neo-Nazi who posted it to Twitter and later deleted it.
 Trump himself never deleted his tweet referencing the fake statistics, and defended posting it in an interview with Bill O’Reilly.